jake-g/esp32-llm/README.md

 # Running a LLM on the ESP32

 A port of llama2.c for the ESP32-S3 microcontroller.
 This project implements a lightweight version of the Llama 2 architecture optimized for embedded systems.
+See [parent repository](https://github.com/jake-g/micro-llm) for more details on training custom models.

 <img src="https://imgur.com/XuHewD5.png" width="200">